Setting up Thunderbird

 📋 Before You Begin

-Ensure that you've enabled IMAP/POP access in your CodaMail account settings before starting this setup process.
+Ensure that you’ve created an app password in Settings → App Passwords with IMAP/POP access enabled before starting this setup process.
 This is required for external email clients to connect to your account.

 🚀 Step 1: Open Thunderbird Account Setup